zaproxy/zaproxy-website/site/content/blog/2021-12-14-log4shell-detection-with-zap/index.md

 ```
 Replace `/path/to/…` with the full path of the files.

-The generated report should show the vulnerability :).
+The generated report should show the vulnerability :smile:.

 ```json
 {